jkvora/Interactive-Shell/README.md

 Installation:

-->Add search and info in folder: using admin rights.
+->Add 'search','info'  and 'searchfile.c' file in folder: using admin rights.
+->Shell.c can be put anywhere

 ->gcc shell.c